-Around 1930, Kate, who was also an accomplished photographer, began to photograph their neighbors, friends and acquaintances, many who became the subjects of John’s etchings.
+Around 1930, Kate, who was also an accomplished photographer, began to photograph their neighbors, friends and acquaintances, many became the subjects of John’s etchings.
 Her photographs captured the kindly spirit, the amazing skills and the steadfastness of the Hawaiian people at a time of tremendous transition.
 Many Hawaiians were being displaced from the Waikiki area known for fresh water springs where abundant taro fields were tended and net fishing was a way of life.
 Hotels replaced Hawaiian communities as the lo’i (taro fields) were replaced with hotels.
 As a result, Hawaiian people survived by selling fish and flower lei.

 THE MIDDLE PERIOD

 In the mid 1930's, John began to experiment with color using a wide range of rich tones.
 He sought to reproduce the colors that he saw reflected in the people and the wondrous environment.
 He became renown for contrasting earth tones and radiant colors.
 In this period, he also perfected a method of printmaking known as aquatint.
 This is a very complex technique that employs resins (a resistant) and acids on copper plates.

 His mastery of perfect registry and advanced techniques—recognized nation-wide as extraordinary—remains unparalleled today.

 Some of Kate’s photographs became the subjects of John’s etchings.

 The Kelly home became a gathering place for neighbors and friends who lived in the surrounding area.
 The kind and fun-loving Kelly’s often hosted pa'ina, gatherings with music, hula and food for sharing.
 As a result, their young son grew up immersed in Hawaiian culture and was taught net fishing, surfing and skin diving.